mohummad2/Kitty-mobile/README.md

-# Kitty mobile
- This game is made along the lines of "My Talking Tom," containing minigames, classic character interaction, and a system of purchasing items.
+<p><font size="7" face="verdana">This game is made along the lines of "My Talking Tom," containing minigames, classic character interaction, and a system of purchasing items.
+You can also use different items from the store, dress the cat and change the interior.</p></font>